City of Victoria Butler Book Prize

 - A submission form - completed and signed.

 - FIVE copies of the book.
 (One copy will be part of a display at Victoria City Hall.)

 - Entry fee. $25 per entry, payable by cheque to: Victoria Book Prize Society

-NOTE: Finalists are required to provide SEVEN additional copies for promotional purposes.
+NOTE: Finalists were required to provide SEVEN additional copies for promotional purposes.

 The Victoria Book Prize Society